Information for Referring or Collaborating Legal Professionals

 The Complex Family Therapy process is the collaborative therapeutic effort between family members and therapist working towards shared goals.

-Together, they assist both parents and children to realign their relationships in a safe, productive and healthy way.
-The collaboration of two clinical professionals addresses the family system holistically by managing the parental conflict through parenting coordination, while also managing the therapeutic issues for both parents and the children.
+When kids are involved the collaboration of clinical professionals addresses the family system holistically by managing the parental conflict through parenting coordination, while also managing the therapeutic issues for both parents and the children.
 Further, our collaboration with legal professionals and other relevant decision makers leads to better outcomes for families and minimizes the negative and distressing impacts on children in contentious family situations.
-In general, we don’t believe in involving children directly in the process until there is a baseline of functional cooperation between the parents.
-This boundary prevents children from unintentionally being put into a decision making role, which we believe is both developmentally inappropriate and potentially harmful to the child.
+In general, we will not involve children directly in the process until there is a baseline of functional cooperation between the parents.
+This boundary prevents children from unintentionally being put into a decision making role, which we believe is both developmentally inappropriate and potentially harmful to any child.
 Further, we will not force children into situations that may add to unreasonably distressing experiences.

 Collaboration of therapists and legal professionals can be a challenging task.
 We strive to be transparent with our processes so that we can maximize the benefits of the variety of professional skills that are available to the family needing Complex Family Therapy.
 We will only operate in our professional areas of competence (mental health) and we encourage our collaborating colleagues to be operating with similar professional boundaries.